lu-cs-sde/codeprober/README.md

 ### CodeProber is running, but I cannot access localhost:8000 in my browser

 By default, CodeProber only accepts requests from localhost.
 When you run CodeProber inside a container (for example WSL or Docker) then requests from your host machine can appear as remote, not local.
+To solve this you have two options:

+1) Use the URL printed to the terminal when you start CodeProber.
+It contains an authorization key that enables non-local access.
+   If connecting to a non-localhost url, please make sure the "?auth=some_key_here" part of the URL printed to the terminal is included.
-To solve this, add the `PERMIT_REMOTE_CONNECTIONS` environment variable mentioned above.
+2) Add the `PERMIT_REMOTE_CONNECTIONS` environment variable mentioned above.

 ### System.exit/SecurityManager problem